Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Introduction

-Of course, if one can directly sample independently from the joint posterior distribution the need for MCMC is not needed.
-In this article, we revisit the problem of directly sampling from the joint posterior distribution for a broad class of generalized linear mixed effects models \citep[GLMM,][]{glm-mcculloch}.
-Much of the current literature does not consider solving this problem, since direct sampling from the exact posterior distribution for Bayesian GLMMs is a difficult problem, and MCMC can easily be adapted to many settings.
-We consider Bayesian GLMMs for Gaussian distributed data, binomial distributed data, and Poisson distributed data.
-Our approach uses the conjugate multivariate (CM) distribution \citep{bradleyLCM} as the class of priors for fixed and random effects \citep[e.g., see ][for the first formal use of conjugate priors in generalized linear regression]{chen2003conjugate}.
+Of course, MCMC is not needed if one can obtain independent replicates directly from the posterior distribution efficiently.
+In this article, we revisit the problem of generating independent replicates directly from the posterior distribution for a broad class of spatial latent Gaussian process models \citep[LGP, e.g., see][]{gs}.
+Much of the current literature does not consider solving this problem, since obtaining independent replicates directly from the exact posterior distribution for Bayesian spatial LGPs is a difficult problem, and MCMC can easily be adapted to many settings.
+We consider Bayesian spatial LGPs for Gaussian distributed data, Poisson distributed data, and binomial distributed data.
 The samples from our proposed model are independently drawn, and hence avoid issues with convergence, tuning, and positive autocorrelations in a MCMC.
-Moreover, replicates have an interpretable projection formulation.
+Moreover, our exact replicates have an interpretable projection formulation.
 This regression-type projection can be computed efficiently using known block matrix inversion formulas \citep{lu2002inverses}.
-Thus, we refer to our method as Exact Posterior Regression (EPR), which is the primary contribution of this article.
+Thus, we refer to our method as Exact Posterior Regression (EPR), which is the one of the contributions of this article.